JuanPardos/rust-jxl/README.md

 - Lossy compression: typically reduces file size to 20% (or less) of the original, with no noticeable loss in visual quality
 - Lossless mode available
 - Supports multiple input formats: PNG, JPG, JPEG, and WebP
+- Status report with compression ratio and progress
 - Configurable compression via quality and effort (speed).
 Tuned by default for a good balance of speed, quality and file size
 - Batch processing of all images in a directory
 - Rustacean speed with multi-thread support